About Catheys Valley — In Depth

 Economy & Demographics

 The economy of Catheys Valley is largely driven by agriculture and tourism.
 The community is home to several small family farms and ranches that produce a variety of crops and livestock, contributing to the local agricultural industry.
-Additionally, the city's proximity to Yosemite National Park and the surrounding Sierra Nevada mountains makes it a popular destination for outdoor enthusiasts, supporting a thriving tourism sector.
+The city's proximity to Yosemite National Park and the surrounding Sierra Nevada mountains makes it a popular destination for outdoor enthusiasts, supporting a thriving tourism sector.

 Local businesses, such as lodging providers, restaurants, and recreational outfitters, cater to the influx of visitors seeking to experience the natural beauty and recreational opportunities that Catheys Valley and the greater Mariposa County region have to offer.